 Being parts of the powersports industry for almost 20 years in both the dealer and OEM (original equipment manufacturer) roles, I constantly considered what the future of the business would look like and how we could shape it for the most successful outcome for riders, the end user.
 As a powersports enthusiast myself, I relate to the need for better buying, riding, and ownership experiences.

-Although I was the “smartest guy in the room” on the subject matter, the team and the consumers drove an infinitely better outcome than I could have every produced on my own.
+Although I was the the most familiar with the subject matter, the team and the process with consumers drove an infinitely better outcome than ideas I could have ever produced on my own.
 The realization that I needed to be and was the most clueless guy in the room was critical to the mission’s successful deliverable.

 Great Questions to Combat Personal Bias